TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
-[SWE] Given an array of strings.
+Given an array of strings.
 Print the sets of strings which are anagram.
 eg: ["cat","tab","act","bat","taco"] => [{"cat","act"},{"tab","bat"},{"taco"}]
 </summary>
 <br>